 An estimate of the Ethereum gas costs is displayed before every action.
 This gas estimate is displayed and paid in stable from your fs-wallet for a node to put the transaction on-chain.

 All transactions in Futureswap are meta-transactions, which means a node puts your transaction on-chain for you.
 Users pay these nodes gas fees in the exchange’s stable token (USDC).

 From the Metamask account, you opened the trade from click on the desired trade to close and select “Close Trade” and sign the transaction.

-Advance week moves the contracts incentive week count forward so that the previous week's rewards can be claimed by users and a new rewards week period begins.
-On the rewards page, you can see how much time is left in a week.
-When the week is over any user can move the week forward by clicking the newly enabled button on the rewards page.
+Advance Epoch moves the contracts incentive epoch(time period) count forward so that the previous epoch's rewards can be claimed by users and a new rewards week period begins.
+On the rewards page, you can see how much time is left in an epoch.
+When the epoch is over any user can move the epoch forward by clicking the newly enabled button on the rewards page.

 Currently(January 2021) FST holders have voted an Epoch to be 24 hours.
 This can change with another governance vote.